abetlen/llama-cpp-python/README.md

 ### Function Calling

 The high-level API also provides a simple interface for function calling.
-This is possible through the `functionary` pre-trained models chat format or through the generic `chatml-function-calling` chat forma.
+This is possible through the `functionary` pre-trained models chat format or through the generic `chatml-function-calling` chat format.

 The gguf-converted files for functionary can be found here: [functionary-7b-v1](https://huggingface.co/abetlen/functionary-7b-v1-GGUF)